oneam/harris/README.md

 	-o, --output
 		outputs a version of the input with markers on each corner (.png or .m4v formats are supported) --opencv
-		Use the OpenCV mathod to extract Harris coreners rather than the pure C++ method -s, --show
+		Use the OpenCV method to extract Harris corners rather than the pure C++ method -s, --show
 		displays a window containing a version of the input with markers on each corner --smoothing (value:5)